How to Password Protect PDF in Java

 Open an Encrypted PDF Document

-The following code snippet will open an document that was encrypted with the password "password":
+The following code snippet will open a document that was encrypted with the password "password":

-PdfDocument pdf = PdfDocument.fromFile(Paths.get("encrypted.pdf", "secretPassword"));
+PdfDocument pdf = PdfDocument.fromFile(Paths.get("encrypted.pdf"), "secretPassword");

-Encrypted PDF document looks like the following:
+Opening an Encrypted PDF document

 Encrypt PDF Document using Password Protection